httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 explicitly specified by applications using HTTP, there may be confusion and interoperability problems.
 This section recommends default handling for these mechanisms.

-* Redirect handling - Applications using HTTP SHOULD specify that 3xx redirect status codes be followed automatically.
-See {{!RFC7231}}, Section 6.4.
+* Redirect handling - Applications need to specify how redirects are expected to be handled; see {{redirects}}.
-* Redirect methods - Applications using HTTP SHOULD specify that 301 and 302 redirect status codes rewrite the POST method to GET, in order to be compatible with browsers.
-See {{!RFC7231}}, Section 6.4.
 * Cookies - Applications using HTTP MUST explicitly reference the Cookie specification {{?RFC6265}} if they are required.
 * Certificates - Applications using HTTP MUST specify that TLS certificates are to be checked according to {{!RFC2818}} when HTTPS is used.